How Quality Agricultural Index Insurance Shifts the Dynamics of Resilience

 - unexpected shocks from the weather, injury or illness, conflict or macroeconomic failure

-The AMA Innovation Lab’s Index Insurance Innovation Initiative also supported an International Food Policy Research Institute (IFPRI) randomized evaluation of index insurance in Bangladesh.
-The IFPRI study showed that insured farmers invested 23 percent more on fertilizers than they would have without insurance and increased their investments in irrigation — a step to extend resilience to drought — by roughly 25 percent.
+I4 also supported an International Food Policy Research Institute (IFPRI) randomized evaluation of index insurance in Bangladesh.
+The results showed that insured farmers invested 23 percent more on fertilizers than they would have without insurance and increased their investments in irrigation — a step to extend resilience to drought — by roughly 25 percent.

 One of the clearest results for index insurance as a safety net comes from the Index-based Livestock Insurance program in Kenya.
-First piloted in 2010 by the International Livestock Research Institute (ILRI) with support from the AMA Innovation Lab, a 2013 randomized evaluation found insured households were 36 percent less likely than the non-insured to sell livestock as a way to cope.
+First piloted in 2010 by the International Livestock Research Institute (ILRI) with support from I4, a 2013 randomized evaluation found insured households were 36 percent less likely than the non-insured to sell livestock as a way to cope.
 Insured households were also 25 percent less likely to reduce meals than non-insured households.

 These positive impacts do show index insurance’s potential, but implementation remains a challenge to broadly scaling successful interventions.
 One of these is that few private sector companies have been able to broadly and sustainably deliver a quality contract.
 Markets also still struggle with low rates of adoption.

 These are only two of many questions and challenges if agricultural index insurance will achieve its broadest impact.
-The next post in this series will describe the various types of indices for agricultural index insurance and how each works.
+The next post in this series describes the various types of indices for agricultural index insurance and how each works.